 What is a childcare allowance?

 The government pays a portion of your children’s childcare services.
 The exact amount depends upon the combined income of both partners.
 The lower the income, the higher the government contribution.
 You calculate your child care allowance from here.

-Step-by-step Guide to find gastouder:
+Step-by-step guide to finding gastouder:

 Convinced and ready to get your child to a gastouder ASAP?
 Here’s what you need to do:

 - Plan out your requirements: pets or no pets?
 Non-smoking?
 Garden or no garden?Food preferences?
 Not to mention the location of the gastouder, and your day and time requirements.

 - Search for your local Gastouderbureau: type: ‘Gastouderbureau in [your region]’ on Google

 - Contact the bureau: and discuss your needs.

 - Book intake meetings: schedule multiple with various gastouders near your place.
 Have a look around and see how the current children are doing.